-The Uldolmok Strait experiences tidal water speeds that exceed 6.5 m/s with the width of the strait being approximately 300 m due to the average tidal range of 3 m over the entire channel and the tidal phase difference of 100 min between both ends.
+The Uldolmok Strait experiences tidal water speeds that exceed 6.5 m/s with the width of the strait being approximately 300 m, an average tidal range of 3 m over the entire channel and the tidal phase difference of 100 min between both ends.
 The water level difference through the Uldolmok Strait is 2 m.
 Gorlov triple helical turbines of 1 m diameter and 2.5 m length are used to collect cross-flow tidal fluctuations.

-The Uldolmok Strait, at Jindo Island, South Jeolla, South Korea.
+The Uldolmok Strait in the Yellow Sea, at Jindo Island, South Jeolla, South Korea.

 Korea East West Power Co. and South Jeolla Province signed an investment agreement in 2006 to develop a tidal plant in Jindo.
 Hyundai Construction & Engineering was chosen to construct a test power plant, while Hyundai Heavy Industries was named to develop generators and Iljin Electric was chosen to manufacture mechanical equipment.

-No studies have been conducted to analyse the direct environmental effects of the pilot turbines, much less the effects done one the project expands to the planned 90 MW stage two of development.
+No studies have been conducted to analyse the direct environmental effects of the pilot turbines, much less the effects once the project expands to the planned 50 MW stage two of development.
 However, the project will reduce reliance on greenhouse gases for energy in accordance with UNFCCC.